Hanmudo/archunit-workshop/README.md

 # archunit-workshop
 Home of the ArchUnit Workshop

+Follow the link to the [presentation](https://hanmudo.github.io/archunit-workshop/).

-Usage of the presentation see: https://github.com/webpro/reveal-md#docker .
+Usage of the presentation locally see: https://github.com/webpro/reveal-md#docker .

 ## Docker